Sino-Christian theology: Definition

+Generally, the Sino-Christian theology movement promotes a contextual-historicist approach to Christianity in China.

 Theological themes

 Much of the writings within this field have looked at Christian theology as a means to engage China, in its pursuit for modernity.
 Often, this has focused on comparing Western culture, shaped by Christianity, with Chinese culture, shaped by Confucianism and Daoism.

-One areas of discussion has been around the Christian doctrine of sin.
+One area of discussion has been around the Christian doctrine of sin.
 Liu Xiaofeng and Zhuo Xinping, for instance, have described China as having a "culture of joy" whereas the West has a "culture of sin."
 In a post-Cultural Revolution context, they explain how the doctrine of original sin is useful in explaining the social ills that exist in contemporary Chinese society.

 Another area is with regards to morality.
 Whereas Confucianism is often understood as fundamentally a system of ethics, some have written about how the Christian understanding of morality has been shaped by the two commands of loving God and loving neighbor.
 Yang Huilin has gone as far as to compare Auschwitz with the Cultural Revolution, and speak of how the Christian virtues of love and forgiveness may benefit the Chinese context.